 Creating a killer fitness bio for Instagram will help you stand out from the crowd.
 Fitness is a pretty competitive niche, so differentiating yourself is crucial.

-In this article, we’ll share 7 simple tips and tricks to improve your fitness bio for Instagram, including name selection and optimisation ideas.
+In this article – we’ll share 7 simple tips and tricks to improve your fitness bio for Instagram, including name selection and optimisation ideas.

 We’ll teach you how to optimise for keywords, use the elevator pitch formula, and even squeeze in a few emojis!
 Plus, there’s a free bundle of fitness images too…